Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Literature Review

 \subsubsection{Data Deficiency Problem}

-The data deficiency problem in QoS prediction stems from two key factors: (a) sparse user-service interactions, as users cannot evaluate every service, and (b) the cold-start issue, where no historical data exists for new users or services.
-Approaches based on user-service similarity \cite{TASR, TRCF, TUIPCC, etacf, DeepTSQP} often struggle with these challenges, leading to inaccurate predictions.
-CLpred \cite{clpred} mitigates sparsity through data imputation but struggles with cold-start scenarios.
-Common strategies like matrix factorization (MF) \cite{MF, PLMF, tpmcf, AMF, TMF, GFEN, MFInformer} and tensor factorization (TF) \cite{WSPRED, CTF, RNL, BNLFT, BNTucF, RNLFT, dnl, HDOP, INAL, NNCP, RTF} are often paired with user-service metadata such as geographic or network locations \cite{Mul-TSFL, QSPC, SCATSF}.
-However, metadata is not always available due to privacy concerns, and MF/TF-based methods often fall short in capturing higher-order QoS features and addressing data credibility issues, leading to compromised prediction accuracy.
+The QoS data deficiency problem arises mainly from (a) sparse user-service interactions and (b) cold-start scenarios, where historical data is missing for new users or services.
+Similarity-based methods \cite{TASR, TRCF, TUIPCC, etacf, DeepTSQP} often yield low accuracy in such cases.
+CLpred \cite{clpred} addresses sparsity via data imputation but struggles with cold-start issues.
+Factorization approaches like MF \cite{MF, PLMF, tpmcf, AMF, TMF, GFEN, MFInformer} and TF \cite{WSPRED, CTF, RNL, BNLFT, BNTucF, RNLFT, dnl, HDOP, INAL, NNCP, RTF} integrate metadata (e.g., user/service location) \cite{Mul-TSFL, QSPC, SCATSF} to alleviate these issues.
+However, such metadata may be unavailable due to privacy concerns, and MF/TF models often miss higher-order features and credibility challenges, affecting prediction accuracy.